Your Oregon Power of Attorney, or POA, is one of your estate plan’s most important decisions.

 POA can apply to your financial, legal, and healthcare needs.
 You may appoint the same individual to handle all three (like a spouse), or you may appoint separate individuals.

-Some people assume that they only need to establish a POA if they are very old or critically ill, but it’s simply not true.
+Some people assume that they only need to establish a POA if they are very old or critically ill.
+That’s simply not true.
 You can file this safeguard anytime you wish, for your own peace of mind.
-We cannot always predict what will happen to us, and you will likely feel much better knowing that your affairs will be managed in case of an accident, disability, or serious illness.
+We cannot always predict what will happen to us.
+Your POA helps you know that someone will manage your affairs in case of accident, disability, or serious illness.

-Special or Limited Power of Attorney places more restrictions on your appointed surrogate, so they may only act on your behalf in one area.
+Special or Limited Power of Attorney: Places more restrictions on your appointed surrogate.
+They may only act on your behalf in one area.
 For example, you may have a separate person to manage your finances and healthcare decisions.

-A “durable” POA is one that remains in effect even after you are incapacitated.
-You, as the “principal” of the POA, have the power to revoke it at any time, and it automatically is revoked after you die.
-Depending on your unique needs and circumstances, one type of POA may be better suited for you.
+A “durable” POA remains in effect even after you become incapacitated.
+You, as the “principal” of the POA, have the power to revoke it at any time.
+It’s also automatically revoked after you die.
+Depending on your unique needs and circumstances, one type of POA may suit you better than another.